Green Heart Love

 Dairy-free pesto ingredients laid out individually with labels.

 • Basil: Provides the fresh, herbaceous flavor that forms the foundation of traditional pesto.
-You can also try spinach or arugula for a different taste.
+You can also try Spinach Pesto Recipe or arugula for a different taste.

 • Olive oil: Gives a rich, smooth texture to the pesto.
 Make sure it’s extra-virgin olive oil for the best flavor.
 If you don’t have EVOO, avocado oil will do the trick.
 For a oil-free version, swap it out for aquafaba.